Ultra-Zactimus/mySecondCodeReview/README.md

 Known Bugs:
 #
-Picking different options doesnt display all 3 options.
-Only Ruby on Rails result is displying at this time.
-Will be needing to repair these issues.
+Document is in full working condition at this time.
+No known bugs.
 #

 Copyright of Zachary Green